jwworth/sql-workshop/agenda.md

 *General Advice:*

-1. Rather than copy-pasting, try typing the commands into the REPL— that's the fastest way to learn!
+1. Rather than copy-pasting, try typing the commands into `psql`— that's the fastest way to learn!
 Tab-complete, `CTRL-R` (search), `CTRL-P` and `CTRL-N` (up and down) are how programmers type quickly and accurately.
 2. Please maximize your terminal window and your font size!
 Code should always